How to apply for a student visa to study in Japan

 Choosing a school

 Each Japanese language school has their own atmosphere and course structure, so you will want to find a school that fits your study style.
-Our GaijinPot Student Placement Program can help you choose the right school based on your language level, study habits and city you want to study in.
+At GaijinPot we work closely with all our partner schools to make sure that we find the right school for you based on your language level, study habits and which city you want to study in.

-- Submit an inquiry through the GaijinPot Student Placement Program.
+- Fill out the inquiry form at GaijinPot Student Placement Program.

 - Complete the student visa application form that we send to you.